 - A. Since I am not on campus every day of the week, you may call me at home (up to 10 PM) any day of the week, including weekends, if you need additional help with homework or any other course issue.
-If I am not home, please leave a message and I will return your call as soon as I can. - B. I will be available, before and after class, for student conferences or assistance with any of your course work.
-Help is on a "first-come, first-served" basis unless you have made an appointment.
-If you need more time than indicated, let me know so that I can make arrangements to meet you at some other time. - C. A student that does not complete all required course work, by the end of the semester, may be eligible for an Incomplete ("I") grade.
+If I am not home, please leave a message and I will return your call as soon as I can. - B. I will be available for student conferences or assistance with any of your course work.
+Help is on a "first-come, first-served" basis unless you have made an appointment. - C. A student that does not complete all required course work, by the end of the semester, may be eligible for an Incomplete ("I") grade.
 If you receive an "I" grade, you have an additional 120 days to complete the missing work.
 The last day to complete a Spring 2025 Incomplete (I) grade is September 17, 2025.